 The cost of pursuing postsecondary education and training usually requires a significant investment of time and money.
 Beyond an individual's own resources, there are a wide range of financial options intended to help make the pursuit possible.
 However, because the financial options are so varied they can be a challenge to understand.
 Moreover, unique circumstances specific to each individual add to the complexity.

 For many, paying for education and training requires some type of financial aid.
 This might consist of a grant, scholarship, work-study, or loan.
 In addition, there are an increasing number of tax incentives available, such as credits, deductions and tax-free savings programs.

 Government and School Sponsored Funding: Scholarships and grants are monies that do not have to be repaid.
 School sponsored work-study programs involve earning money either on or off campus during the academic year.
 Many scholarships, grants, and work-study programs are typically awarded to students who have demonstrated financial need as determined by the a federal formula based on the results of the FAFSA (Free Application for Federal Student Aid).
 As these options provide a debt-free way of funding all or a portion of your education, you should explore these options first.
 Additional information about financial aid programs is available from the U.S. Department of Education.

 In general, the degree-granting institutions approved by the EAB participate in the federal financial aid programs (also known as Title IV).
-Information on whether a specific EAB-approved school participates in Title IV programs is available in EAB's Directory of Approved Schools and in the school detail provided when using this website's school and program search feature.
+Information on whether a specific EAB-approved school participates in Title IV programs is available when using this website's school and program search feature.
 Although students attending these institutions are eligible for federal financial aid, they are not currently eligible for state financial aid provided by the state of Wisconsin.